 Tim Whitmarsh is a classicist and joined the University of Cambridge as the second Leventis Professor of Greek Culture in October 2014, after holding professorial posts in Oxford and Exeter.
 He works on all areas of Greek literature and culture, specialising particularly in the world of Greeks under the Roman Empire.
 He is author of the 2015 book Battling the gods: atheism in the ancient world.

-With many, many more speakers will be announced in the coming months.
+With many, many more speakers to be announced in the coming months.

-Humanist UK Convention 2018 is once again the most affordable ever, with Early Bird tickets starting at only £79 for members and just £39 for students.
+Humanist UK Convention 2018 is once again the most affordable ever, with tickets priced at just £99, and only £49 for students.

 All ticket-holders are entitled to attend all sessions of Convention 2018 from Friday evening through to Sunday afternoon.
 Those wishing to attend the Humanist Professionals Training Conference can do so with a £25 surcharge to a Convention 2018 ticket.
 Standalone tickets for Humanist Professionals Training Conference are also available for £50.
 Lunch, teas, and coffees are included in the price.